ERYAsylum/Torchlight-2-WASD-and-more/README.md

 Do not use this GOG build on the Steam executable.
 The Steam and GOG executables have different code layouts and require different hook addresses.

-## Steam Deck / SteamOS

-Community reports indicate that the mod works on Steam Deck, and the optional Controller Addon does not appear to be required.

-Compatibility may vary depending on your SteamOS, Proton, or Wine configuration:

-Some users reported that the mod works out of the box with no additional setup.
-Others reported that they needed to add the following launch option in Steam:
-WINEDLLOVERRIDES="MSWSOCK.dll=n,b" %command%

 You can add this under:

 Steam → Torchlight II → Properties → Launch Options